Journals of the FOUNDATION PHOTOGRAPHY black and white

 Angela Fensch – Portraits

-Journal N°3 shows classic portraits of young people in 2016 and doctors in 1992.
-"Their models not only present themselves in front of the lens in their familiar living environment or a place of their own choosing, they also decide on the way in which they want to be portrayed."
+Journal No. 3 presents classic portraits of young people in 2016 and doctors in 1992.
+“Their models not only present themselves in front of the lens in their familiar surroundings or a location of their own choosing, they also decide how they want to be portrayed.”

 Authors: Text by Thomas Knauf